mayerrobert/hello-clojure/README.md

 install all the stuff as well!

 It turned out that just to run a "Hello, World!" program you don't need all that stuff.
-A JDK and three Jar files is enough to get started, no installation required, the simple steps to do this are described below.
+A JRE or JDK and three Jar files is enough to get started, no installation required, the simple steps to do this are described below.